kurt-krueckeberg/language-translation-dictionary-lookup/docs/internals.md

-## Code Internals
+## Overview

-This is a collection of PHP client classes and interfaces that implement the REST APIs of a number of REST APIs:

-- `SystranTranslator`

-   Implements `TranslateInterface` and `DictionaryInterface`.
-Its `DiciontaryIntrface::lookup` method  often returns example phrases.
+PHP REST client classes and interfaces for several REST translation and dictionary services APIs.
+The base class for all these classes is:

 -  `RestBase`

     The base class for all dictionary qnd translation classes.

+The client classes are:

+- `SystranTranslator`

+   implements `TranslateInterface` and `DictionaryInterface` for the Systran Pro API.

+- `AzureTranslator`

+   implements `TranslateInterface` and `DictionaryInterface` for the Microsoft Azure Translation service.

 - `LeipzipSentenceFetcher`

    Implements 'SentenceFetchInerface` whose 'fetch` method Returns example sentences

 - `DEEPL` [Transaltor translation API](https://www.deepl.com/docs-api)
+  implements  `TranslateInterface` for the DEEP:P translation service.

+ - `PonsDictionary`
+   implements the `DictionaryInterface` for the free Pons dictionary API.

+ - `CollinsGermanDictionary`
+   implements the `DictionaryInterface` for the free Collinhs dictionary API(which requires an approval to obtains).

-## Implementation
+## Code Internals

 ### Translaton and Dictionary Interfaces and Classes